 As at November 2010, we had acquired a total of approximately 2.72 million shares of PLDT's common stock at a weighted average price of Php2,388 per share for a total consideration of Php6,505 million in accordance with the share buyback program.
 There were no further buyback transactions subsequent to November 2010.

 Dividends Declared

-Our dividends declared for the years ended December 31, 2020, 2019 and 2018 are detailed as follows:
+Our dividends declared for years ended December 31, 2021, 2020 and 2019 are detailed as follows: